m-dati/openqa-needles-AI-driven/docs/PLAN.md

 ## <span id="anchor-4"></span>Hackweek POC

-**Steps**
+**Main steps**
+- Phase 1 - Plan
   - study the available tools
   - prepare a plan for the process to build
+- Phase 2 - Implement
   - write and build a draft application
+- Phase 3 - Data
   - prepare the data archive from a subset of needles
   - initialize/pre-train the base archive
   - select a screenshot from the subset, removing/changing some part
+- Phase 4 - Test
   - run the POC application
   - expect the image type is identified in a good %.

 ## <span id="anchor-5"></span>Resources